noblepepper/ralink_sdk/README.md

 chip ID to rt5350 and DRAM Component to 256 Mb

 Credits:

 Wolfgang Denk and all the others that work on Das U-boot, even though this project is based on a pre-historic version of u-boot their work is incredible.

 Stevenylai and Ralink who are responsible for the GitHub project this is forked from.

+Pepe2k whose webfailsafe for AR93xx routers was plagarized shamelessly in my work.

 Manfeel whose blog gave me very helpful hints about byte order.
-I wish I had found this much earlier in my work since I duplicate much of his other work the hard way. http://blog.csdn.net/manfeel/article/details/13096075
+I wish I had found this much earlier in my work since I duplicated much of his other work the hard way. http://blog.csdn.net/manfeel/article/details/13096075

-And of course Vonger who gave us the VoCore
+Vonger who gave us the VoCore

+I take responsibility for the kludgy, ugly code you may find here, but it does work.